trailofbits/dylint/examples/restriction/non_topologically_sorted_functions/README.md

 ### What it does

 It enforces a relative order among functions defined within a module.
 Callers must precede their module-local callees.
-Functions called by the same caller should appear in call order, unless that ordering would conflict with caller-callee constraints.
-Caller-callee constraints take precedence, and a call-order constraint is ignored if adding it would create a cycle.
+Functions called by the same caller should appear in call order.
+A constraint is rejected if it would create a cycle when combined with previously accepted constraints.

 ### Why is this bad?